BA (Hons), MSc, PgDip, MBACP (Accred.)

 Training, qualifications & experience

 I qualified as a Couple and Individual Psychodynamic Counsellor and Psychotherapist at Tavistock Relationships and I also hold a MSc in The Psychodynamics of Human Development from the British Association of Psychotherapists and Birkbeck University.
 I am also a trained Systemic Practitioner.

 Areas of counselling I deal with

-Tuesday to Saturday
+Monday to Saturday